Joystick299/joystick299/README.md

 ### Hi there 👋
-## My name is Joystick and here are a few of the projects that I'm working on:
+## My name is Joystick and I like to make stuff:

 [MickeyDees](https://github.com/Joystick299/MickeyDees)